Pairings | Red wine

 Although there’s still plenty of the rich, lush style of Shiraz we’ve come to associate with Australia there’s more than one style as I discovered on my recent trip.
 If you like more restrained, even funky syrahs, Australian producers can deliver.
 Unsurprisingly many of them are organic or biodynamic and made with a minimum of sulphur.
 Most are from cooler vineyards.
 Take your pick . . .

-A report on the fascinating food and wine matching workshop that was held at the International Pinot Noir Celebration in Oregon last month which revealed more about wine pairing techniques than you might guess from the title of the event.
+A report on the fascinating food and wine matching workshop that was held at the International Pinot Noir Celebration in Oregon last month which showed that you can find a pinot pairing for almost any kind of lamb dish.

 We Brits have always had a reputation for liking our wines old and our game high but times have changed.
 Today the key factor in matching game tends to be not how ‘gamey’ it is but how it’s cooked and what is served with it.